eclab/edisyn/README.md

 * *Request Patch...* asks the synthesizer to load a specific patch into the editor.
 If the synthesizer complies, once the patch is loaded, Edisyn will then send the patch to the synthesizer.

 * *Request Merge* asks the synthesizer to load a specific patch into the editor.
-If the synthesizer complies, then the patch is *merged* with the existing patch, meaning that some *percentage* of parameters in the existing patch are replaced with the old patch.
+If the synthesizer complies, then the patch is *merged* with the existing patch.
 Then Edisyn will then send the patch to the synthesizer if not out of sync.
+Merging works like this: if a parameter is *metric* (numeric), then Edisyn sets it to some random value in-between the two patches.
+If the parameter is non-metric (for example, a set of wavetables), then Edisyn will randomly set it to one or the other of the patch values.
+The percentage indicates roughly the percentage of parameters which will get merged in (versus staying as they are).

-* *Randomize* randomizes the editor's current patch, then sends it to the synthesizer if not out of sync.
+* *Randomize* randomizes the editor's current patch by various amounts, then sends it to the synthesizer if not out of sync.
+Randomization works as follows.
+Every parameter gets a chance to be randomized.
+If a parameter is *metric* (numeric), then Edisyn will mutate it -- larger percentages mean more extreme mutations.
+If a parameter is non-metric (for example, a set of wavetables), then Edisyn will, with the given percentage probability, pick an entirely random new value for it.

 * *Reset* resets the editor's current patch to its initialized state, then sends it to the synthesizer if not out of sync.